Installation

 🔧 Easier setup - Automatic detection of configuration parameters for faster integration.

-Public version
+Public version (free)

 - Contains none of the extra features listed above.